Going to AWS re:Invent 2024?

 Here are a few things you should keep in mind while writing aws_lambda_function resource block:

-• Runtime—You should mention correction runtime which AWS Lambda is going to use for running your Lambda function.
-Currently, AWS Lambda supports Node.js, Python, JAVA, Ruby, Go, .NET.
+• Runtime — You should mention the correction runtime that AWS Lambda will use to run your Lambda function.
+Currently, AWS Lambda supports Node.js, Python, Java, Ruby, Go, and NET.

-5. Run and Execute Terraform main.tf
+5. Run and execute Terraform main.tf

 Here is the complete main.tf file: